virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/confirmhosting-003-make-sure.indexhtml.jpg" alt="Make sure you have an index.html in your site bucket." height="75%" width="75%">
 </p>

-4. Refresh your browser or click on the endpoint URL again like you did in step 2&mdash;you will get a new error message:
+4. Refresh your browser or click on the endpoint URL again like you did in step 2&mdash;you will get a new error message.
+The problem is that there is an index.html but it is not publicly accessible.
+Since you'll want visitors to be able to view your site, the files need to be public.
+Note that I could have configured the CloudFormation template to make the bucket public by default but I opted not to in order to avoid folks accidentally uploading sensitive files.:

 <p align="center">
 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/confirmhosting-004-access-denied.jpg" alt="Access denied when trying to open index.html." height="75%" width="75%">
 </p>

-The problem is that there is an index.html but it is not publicly accessible.
-Since you'll want visitors to be able to view your site, the files need to be public.
-Note that I could have configured the CloudFormation template to make the bucket public by default but I opted not to in order to avoid folks accidentally uploading sensitive files.

 5. Open the the __Permissions__ tab and and then click on __Bucket Policy__.
 From here you can paste in the following policy&mdash;make sure to replace `<YOUR BUCKET NAME>` with your bucket name: